K3S

 Persistence Volumes

-When deploying Imixs-Office-Workflow or other services you may need to retain data storage for the SQL Database or the Search Index.
+When deploying Imixs-Office-Workflow or other services in K3S, you may need to retain data storage for the SQL Database or the Search Index.
 Within Kubernetes this is managed by providing a persistent storage.
 A storage solution is in general not part of Kubernetes but you can use the so called ‘Local Storage’ to use local disk space.

 Kuberentes Local Storage